JordisGithub/Sustainable-Makeup-Bag/README.md

   <img src = "https://imgur.com/ycAIocW" width=700>
 </p>

-## Sustainable MakeupBag Webapp Features
+## MVP Sustainable MakeupBag Webapp Features

 A few of the things you can do with the sustainable Makeupbag web app: